The Genesis Revelation — Poly Function

 or"pref"

-For same K
+For a K

 Houdini